moegui/asbrl-mongodb-exporter/README.md

 ASBRL-MONGODB-EXPORTER
 =========

-Deploy a MongoDB-Exporter as a Docker container.
+Deploy a MongoDB-Exporter (percona) as a Docker container.

 Requirements
 ------------